massaroni/grunt-angularjs-thrift-0.9/README.md

     require('./thrift-retry-service');

-    // generate the angular thrift services, in the ngThriftServices module require('grunt-angularjs-thrift/runtime/ng-thrift-services')(generated);
+    // generate the angular thrift services, in the ngThriftServices module require('grunt-angularjs-thrift-0.9/runtime/ng-thrift-services')(generated);

-    // your module must depend on the ngThriftServices module, provided by grunt-angularjs-thrift angular.module('my-module', ['ngThriftServices']);
+    // your module must depend on the ngThriftServices module, provided by grunt-angularjs-thrift-0.9 angular.module('my-module', ['ngThriftServices']);

     // the naming convention for angular thrift services is: [Thrift][your service name].
 So, a thrift service named